 Iatrogenesis, the causation of a state of ill health brought on by medical treatment, is indeed a cause of weight gain.
 Multiple drugs commonly given for a host of medical disorders have weight gain as a side effect.
 Antihistamines, antidepressants, anticonvulsants, blood pressure medicines, diabetic medicines, steroid hormones, mood elevators, birth control pills–all have been shown to cause weight gain to varying degrees.
 The authors make the case that there has been a huge increase in the number of people taking these drugs–especially the antidepressants and mood elevators–over the same time period as the obesity epidemic has been developing.
 Once again, I think there may be other factors afoot that cause both.

 MD and I have always noticed that at the same time the bookstore shelves were laden with books on low-fat dieting they were also filled with books on depression.
 I don’t think this is a coincidence.
 The brain is a fat dependent organ composed primarily of fat.
 An enormous number of scientific studies have shown that people who don’t get enough fat nor enough cholesterol tend to develop depression and/or anxiety.
 MD and I have seen this first hand.
 Ten or so years ago we participated in a clinical study for an anti-obesity drug that worked by inhibiting fat uptake in the gut, thereby putting patients on a low-fat diet irrespective of how much fat they actually ate.
 One of the big problems we had was that the patients on the drug became depressed, anxious, or both, went to their regular doctors and were given prescriptions for antidepressants or anxiolytic medications.
-One of the guidelines of the study was than anyone who took one of these medicines was disqualified from continuing.
+One of the guidelines of the study was that anyone who took one of these medicines was disqualified from continuing.
 We fought this problem continuously, so we know that low-fat diets cause mental problems.
 During the past 20 years the average fat consumption has fallen about 25%-30% as the obesity epidemic has surged, leading, I’m afraid, to a whole lot of antidepressant prescriptions.
 I would have to say that the increased drug use doesn’t cause obesity, but is, like the obesity epidemic, a consequence of a sea change in the American diet.

 What about antihistamines, blood pressure medicines, anti-diabetic medicines?
 Same thing.
 When people get fat, they have more allergies, asthma, high blood pressure and diabetes.
 The dietary changes cause both the obesity and the attendant problems requiring drug treatment.